jefmeijvis/old.jefmeijvis.com/content/002-managing-multiple-teams-instances.md

 ---
 author: Jef Meijvis
 id : 2
-image : /post/001/svelte.png
+image : /post/002/logo-teams.png
-title: Second post
+title: Managing multiple Teams instances
-date: 04/02/2023
+date: 18/12/2021
-description : Sveltekit API endpoints. tags : Sveltekit,API,endpoints
+description : Managing multiple Teams instances of different companies can be a real hassle.
+I quickly showcase the solution I ended up using with the help of Ferdi. tags : Sveltekit,API,endpoints
 ---